 The exact dates of the data breach vary by location.
 Most affected locations seem to have been breached sometime between December 2017 and January 2018.
 RMH has set up a webpage that allows you to check if the location you visited is part of the breach.

 On the page, you’ll see a drop-down box that contains a list of impacted locations.
 If you see a location that you’ve visited, select it and the dates affected by the breach will appear below.
-Click here to find out which locations were affected.

 Image: Example of Applebee’s impacted location finder.
 (Source: RMH)